 Le Moulin Renaudiots is a magnificently renovated 17th-century mill with five opulent rooms.
 This romantic refuge is warmly inviting thanks to the wood beams, free-standing bathtubs, cozy lighting, and large, comfortable mattresses.
 The attractiveness is further enhanced by beautifully landscaped gardens, a cool swimming pool, and outstanding three-course table d’hôte dinners.

-How Can I Save Money in Burgundy?
+How Can I Save Money in On a Wine Tour of Burgundy?

 Burgundy, a famous wine area in eastern France, is surprisingly inexpensive.
 Burgundy continues to be a truly rural, down-to-earth destination with many things to see and do, unlike its equally famed but more aristocratic, manicured neighbors further west around Bordeaux.
 There is something you can do to avoid spending more in Burgundy.
 First, you should avoid high seasons.
 During the low seasons, the accommodation rates and other costs are at the lowest and you will definitely save a lot when visiting during that period.
 The other thing you should do to save money is to devote equal time to visit the country and town.
 Country destinations are much more affordable and yet enjoyable to visit.